Telehealth became the standard during the global pandemic.

 I accept: Blue Cross/Blue Shield; CIGNA, United Healthcare/Optum, Johns Hopkins EHP and several employee assistance programs (EAP).If you are using an employee assistance plan, I must know that at the outset.
 To know if I am in your network, please call the number associated with your benefits.

 For those with a very high deductible plan who do not foresee meeting that deductible, it’s possible that coaching (which cannot be submitted to insurance and contains no diagnosis) could be appropriate depending upon what help you require.
 We can discuss this.
 Parents calling for a minor child can fill out the paperwork, alongside them if they are older.
 For those over age 18, the person coming to counseling or coaching must initiate contact due to HIPAA.

-With insurance, I accept the member’s payment portion by the Zelle app, check or cash at time of service, at the beginning of or prior to our session so that we don’t run into another client’s time.
-If you are using telehealth, Zelle is often the simplest to use.
+With insurance, I accept the member’s payment portion by the Zelle app or Pay Pal (gift to eliminate fees) at the beginning of or prior to our session so that we don’t run into another client’s time.
+Zelle is often the simplest to use.

 A credit card as a backup payment method is a part of your paperwork, and unfortunately, I must insist on having a back-up payment method.
 This is kept safe and will be shredded once counseling is completed and charges satisfied.
 If this concerns you, we may discuss; but it’s a policy of my practice (and many others) and is essentially non-negotiable.